About Our School

-April Warren first joined CAVA in 2004 as a teacher.
-During her tenure with CAVA, she has served in various roles including supporting teachers and parents with curriculum and instructional strategies, developing processes and procedures to ensure compliance with various state and federal agencies, and working with teams to continue to increase the instructional programming and support offered to students.
-Under her leadership as the Academic Administrator, the elementary team developed a transitional kindergarten program, the middle school implemented a model more in line with the unique needs of middle school students, and the high school programs have seen increased growth in both passing rates and student engagement.
-April became the Head of Schools for the California Virtual Academies in 2016 and has worked with the administrative team to increase the offerings of the California Virtual Academies including a CAVA2College program and Stride Career Prep.
-April graduated with honors from California State University, San Bernardino in 2002.
+Mrs. Warren first joined CAVA in 2004 as a teacher.
+Over the last 16 years, she has served in various roles including supporting teachers and parents with curriculum and instructional strategies, developing processes and procedures to ensure compliance with various state and federal agencies, and working with teams to continue to increase the instructional programming and support offered to students.
+Under her leadership as the academic administrator, the elementary team developed a transitional kindergarten program, the middle school implemented a model more in line with the unique needs of middle school students, and the high school programs have seen increased growth in both passing rates and student engagement.
+Mrs. Warren became the head of schools for the California Virtual Academies in 2016 and has worked with the administrative team to increase the offerings of the California Virtual Academies including a CAVA2College program and Destinations Career Academy.
+Mrs. Warren graduated with honors from California State University, San Bernardino, in 2002.
 She resides in Southern California and enjoys spending time with her husband and five children.

-Amy Chadez received a bachelor’s degree in elementary education from Boise State University.
-She received a master’s degree in learning and technology, and an education specialist degree in educational leadership from the University of Idaho.
-She spent the first 8 years of her teaching career teaching in 1st and 2nd grades in a traditional school setting.
-She had the opportunity to teach in two K12, Inc. supported schools, and spent five years as an Academic Administrator before moving into a Regional Academic Director role with K12, Inc. Amy joined the CAVA team in March of 2020 as the Director of Academics.
+Mrs. Chadez received a bachelor's degree in elementary education from Boise State University.
+She received a master's degree in learning and technology, and an education specialist degree in educational leadership from the University of Idaho.
+She spent the first eight years of her teaching career teaching in 1st and 2nd grades in a traditional school setting.
+She had the opportunity to teach in two Stride K12-powered schools, and spent five years as an academic administrator before moving into a regional academic director role with Stride K12.
+Mrs. Chadez joined the CAVA team in March 2020 as the director of academics.
 This role allows her to work collaboratively with our academic teams to continually strive to improve our academic programs for our students and offer professional growth opportunities to our faculty.
-Amy enjoys spending time with her husband and her three children.
+Mrs. Chadez enjoys spending time with her husband and her three children.

-Leah Fellows received an associate's degree in child growth and development and taught pre-kindergarten while completing college.
+Mrs. Fellows received an associate's degree in child growth and development and taught pre-kindergarten while completing college.
 She received a bachelor's degree and multiple subject teaching credential from California State University, San Bernardino.
-Leah taught first and second grade in a traditional school setting where she worked with English language learners, served as a mentor for new teachers, and was part of various site and district leadership teams.
-Leah has been with CAVA since 2003 and has served students, families, and staff in various capacities.
-Leah is currently in the role of director of engagement and community.
-This includes our Compass team, as well as coordinating community development and WASC study.
-Leah has a Master of Arts in educational leadership and administration from Brandman University.
-Leah enjoys spending time with her husband and their two adult daughters.
+Mrs. Fellows taught first and second grade in a traditional school setting where she worked with English language learners, served as a mentor for new teachers, and was part of various site and district leadership teams.
+Mrs. Fellows has been with CAVA since 2003 and has served students, families, and staff in various capacities.
+Her currently role of director of engagement and community includes our Compass team, as well as coordinating community development and WASC study.
+Mrs. Fellows has a Master of Arts in educational leadership and administration from Brandman University.
+She enjoys spending time with her husband and their two college-age daughters.

-Melisse Burns received bachelor's and master's degrees in anthropology from the University of Montana, Missoula.
+Mrs. Burns received bachelor's and master's degrees in anthropology from the University of Montana, Missoula.
 After earning her degrees, she spent time as a researcher and instructor in Montana, tutoring and advising at-risk college students.
-Melisse also worked with special needs high school students, helping them achieve their learning goals.
+Mrs. Burns also worked with special needs high school students, helping them achieve their learning goals.
 She began working for CAVA as a family academic support liaison in 2015, helping high school students and families achieve success in our online school environment.
-Melisse subsequently served as a compliance liaison for students in TK–12 before beginning her role as the Compass Program Coordinator in 2018.
-Melisse resides in northern California, where she enjoys spending time with her husband, two children, and many pets.
+Mrs. Burns subsequently served as a compliance liaison for students in TK–12 before beginning her role as the FAST Program coordinator in 2018.
+Mrs. Burns resides in northern California, where she enjoys spending time with her husband, two children, and many pets.

-Sarah Neuenschwander received her teaching credential from Azusa Pacific University and started her teaching career as a 6th grade teacher in 2001.
-Sarah Neuenschwander joined California Virtual Academies in 2006.
-During her time at CAVA she has been a K-8 teacher, Elementary Principal, Testing Coordinator and most recently the Director of Accountability.
-Sarah oversees all state reporting and state testing.
+Ms. Neuenschwander received her teaching credential from Azusa Pacific University and started her teaching career as a 6th grade teacher in 2001.
+She joined California Virtual Academies in 2006.
+During her time at CAVA, Ms. Neuenschwander has been a K–8 teacher, elementary principal, and testing coordinator.
+In her current role as the director of accountability, she oversees all state reporting and state testing.

-Victoria Nelson is committed to growing and fostering relationships within our school community.
+Ms. Nelson is committed to growing and fostering relationships within our school community.
 She believes Social-Emotional Learning (SEL), for students and adults.
 SEL skills are foundational to success in school, college, career, and life.
-Victoria’s experience as an educator, administrator and clinician have equipped her to support our school in identifying strategies and resources that will support a safe and caring environment that fosters academic, social, and emotional growth.
+Ms. Nelson’s experience as an educator, administrator and clinician have equipped her to support our school in identifying strategies and resources that will support a safe and caring environment that fosters academic, social, and emotional growth.